starship/starship/CONTRIBUTING.md

 ## Architecture

 The project begins in [`main.rs`](src/main.rs), where the appropriate `print::` method is called based on which arguments are given to [clap](https://crates.io/crates/clap).
-When printing the full prompt, we use [rayon](https://crates.io/crates/rayon) to parallelize the computation of modules.
+When printing the full prompt, we use [async_std](https://crates.io/crates/async_std) to parallelize the computation of modules and time out operations that take too long.

 Any styling that is applied to a module is inherited by its segments.
 Module prefixes and suffixes by default don't have any styling applied to them.